jon-harper/OmniBox-docs/docs/assembly_v2/index.md

 #### 3. :material-alpha-t-box: :material-alpha-c-box-outline: CPU & :material-alpha-t-box: :material-alpha-l-box-outline: Lower Bay Trays

 The second layer of the case adds the SoC CPU and lower bay components.
-By the end of this section, all electronics not mounted on a panel will be installed and wired.
+By the end of this section, the "floor" of the case and front panel will be installed.

 #### 4. :material-alpha-t-box: :material-alpha-m-box-outline: MCU & :material-alpha-p-box: Panels

-At this point, assembly centers around the MCU, final wiring, and closing up the case.
+At this point, assembly centers around the MCU, wiring, and closing up the case.

 ### Format

 Each section of the assembly has four parts:

-- A short (3-10 second) optional video showing the combined assembly steps of that section.
-These videos are meant to give an overview of the following steps.
+- A short (3-15 second) optional video;
-- A list of materials used and quantity
+- A list of materials used and quantity;
-- Step-by-step illustrated instructions
+- Step-by-step illustrated instructions; and
-- A final reference image
+- A final reference image.

 All graphics can be enlarged to see detail by clicking or tapping.